See below for information about our programs. Information regarding Weekend Detention is displayed first, followed by details for all other programs.

 - No tobacco products will be allowed in the Detention Center.

-- Nothing, not listed on the Allowable property list will be allowed.
+- Only items on the Allowable property list will be allowed.

 - Weekender’s personal clothing will be removed and stored, and the weekender will be given an inmate uniform to wear.

 - Weekenders must report on time.
 A report will be forwarded to the sentencing Judge documenting any lateness or failure to report as ordered.

 - Weekenders are responsible for maintaining personal hygiene and acceptable sanitation practices while confined at this facility.

 - Weekenders must follow all rules listed above as well as those listed in the Inmate Handbook.
 Any violation of the rules will result in disciplinary action, notification of the sentencing Judge, or both.
 8.Weekenders should be prepared to be assigned to a Weekend Labor Detail while in the custody of the Detention Center.